stoffee/terraform-hcp-vault-eks/README.md

 #### HCP Vault

-The HCP Vault cluster can be accessed via the outputs `vault_private_url`, `vault_public_url`, and `vault_root_token`.
+The HCP Vault cluster can be accessed via the terraform outputs `vault_private_url`, `vault_public_url`, and `vault_root_token`.

 #### EKS Cluster

-The EKS cluster can be accessed via the output `kubeconfig_filename`, which references a created kubeconfig file that can be used by setting the `KUBECONFIG` environment variable
+The EKS cluster can be accessed via the terraform output `kubeconfig_filename`, which references a created kubeconfig file that can be used by setting the
+`KUBECONFIG` environment variable

 ```bash